 The Custody also runs Catholic schools: why does this distinction between the schools of the Patriarchate and the schools of the Custody still exist, is it only a historical reason?

 Actually, there are also many other schools belonging to the different religious congregations, not only of the Patriarchate and the Custody.
-The Patriarchate, however, has the largest number of schools, as many as 47!
+The Patriarchate, however, has the largest number of schools, about 40!
 The reasons for these differences are purely historical.
 While referring to their respective owners (Patriarchate, Custody, religious), the Catholic schools are now coordinated by a central office that serves as an academic and pastoral reference, common to all.

 According to its Statute, the Order of the Holy Sepulchre financially supports the Latin Patriarchate, which is not involved in the worldwide collection on Good Friday that benefits the Custody.
 How can we, in your opinion, make the objective of these actions of universal solidarity better understood, in order to avoid a certain confusion in the spirit of the donors who love the Mother Church and do not fully understand how it is institutionally organized?